kdave/kdave.github.io/blake3-vs-blake2-in-btrfs.md

 ## References

 * [new hash for BTRFS selection](https://kdave.github.io/selecting-hash-for-BTRFS), same testing box for the measurements
-* https://github.com/BLAKE3-team/BLAKE3 -- top commit 02250a7b7c80ded, 2020-01-13, upsteam version 0.1.1
+* https://github.com/BLAKE3-team/BLAKE3 -- top commit 02250a7b7c80ded, 2020-01-13, upstream version 0.1.1
 * [DJB's hash menu](https://bench.cr.yp.to/primitives-hash.html) and [per-machine results](https://bench.cr.yp.to/results-hash.html) with numbers

 ## Personal addendum

-During the evaulations now and in the past, I've found it convenient if there's an offer of implementations in various languages.
-That eg. Keccak project pages does not point me directly to a C implementation slightly annoyed me, but the refernce implementation in C++ was worse than BLAKE2 I did not take the next step to compare the C version, wherever I would find it.
+During the evaluations now and in the past, I've found it convenient if there's an offer of implementations in various languages.
+That eg. Keccak project pages does not point me directly to a C implementation slightly annoyed me, but the reference implementation in C++ was worse than BLAKE2 I did not take the next step to compare the C version, wherever I would find it.

 BLAKE3 is fresh and Rust seems to be the only thing that has been improved since the initial release.
-A plain C implementaion without any warning-not-optimized labels would be good.
+A plain C implementation without any warning-not-optimized labels would be good.
 I think that C versions will appear eventually, besides that Rust is now the new language hotness, there are projects not yet *"let's rewrite it in Rust"*.
 Please Bear with us.